deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13787/index.md

 > </details>

-> This table shows the self-prediction accuracy of multiple models on various response properties before and after self-prediction training, demonstrating generalization to held-out datasets.
+> This table presents the self-prediction accuracy of multiple models before and after training on various response properties, demonstrating generalization to held-out datasets.

 {{< table-caption >}}